russellf9/factornine.co.uk/cv/builds/experience.md

 **Software engineer (Freelance), PTASocial, London** • _May 2014–October 2014_

-- Revision of existing site for PTASocial to be more Angular and to utilise HAL compliant application architecture
+- Revision of existing site for PTASocial to be more AngularJS and to utilise HAL compliant application architecture

-- Using various Angular Services to handle updates to and responses from the Java Play Framework back-end
+- Using various AngularJS Services to handle updates to and responses from the Java Play Framework back-end

 - Creation of Angular UI elements to present the View to the user and allow the user to perform CRUD operations to modify the Model